margaridapmendes/margaridapmendes/README.md

 **Welcome 👋**

-🌍 Where? _Here, there and everywhere_
+🌍 _Where?_ Here, there and everywhere

-💡What? _Master in Big Data Candidate_
+💡_What?_ Master in Big Data Candidate

-📠 How? _margarida.pmendes@student.ie.edu_
+📠 _How?_ margarida.pmendes@student.ie.edu